3D Rotation Converter

 Output Settings:

-- Output Type: Choose Quaternion or Euler angles as output
+- Output Type: Choose Quaternion, Euler Angles, or Rotation Matrix as output

 - Angle Unit: Radian or Degree (for Euler output)